steveuniverseuwu/EvidenceShield6/CONSOLIDATION_COMPLETE.md

 ---

-*The EvidenceShield project now has a clean, professional, maintainable structure that follows industry best practices.
+*The ChainGuard project now has a clean, professional, maintainable structure that follows industry best practices.
 Happy coding! 🚀*